When you can't get what you want, get what you need instead

 Find the grey

-At times when we’re distressed we end up seeing the world in black and white.
+When we’re distressed we may end up seeing the world in black and white.
 We either think about exclusively meeting our needs or that of others.
 For example, we meet our needs but we lose in other ways (i.e. we skip work and gain rest but we might get fired).
 Rarely though are extremes helpful or necessary.
 Instead, find the grey by.
 If you want to avoid family at Christmas time find a way of everyone getting something they want by attending only key events or staying for a shorter amount of time.

 Sometimes it feels our need can’t be met because it’s simply not practical.
 For example, we need to rest but we’re at work or with the kids.
 In theses instances, booking marking our need for the next available opportunity can help hold us psychologically.
 For example, making a plan to rest even if it’s a simple as skipping the laundry and lying down for 15 minutes later that day.